mauricelambert/OSPF_bruteforce/README.md

 ## Description

-This repository performs a dictionnary attacks against OSPF MD5 authentication using scapy.
+This repository performs a dictionnary attack against OSPF MD5 authentication using scapy.

 ## Requirements